syslog-ng/syslog-ng.github.io/doc/_admin-guide/150_Statistics_of_syslog-ng/000_Metrics_and_counters.md

 1. The type of the object (for example, dst.file, tag, src.facility)

-2. The ID of the object used in the syslog-ng configuration file, for example, d\_internal or source.src\_tcp.
+2. The ID of the object used in the {{ site.product.short_name }} configuration file, for example, d\_internal or source.src\_tcp.
 The \#0 part means that this is the first destination in the destination group.